pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 From the beginning of our project, we agreed that we will not be featuring ads or any kind of sponsored content, but if you're interested in supporting us, you can do it through [Tomasino's LiberaPay](https://liberapay.com/jamestomasino/) - since most of the server costs are on his side!

-What I personally find quite interesting, is that the format of the Podcast - proposing a Writing Prompt, a setting, a loosely-characterized community - seems to be more popular among RPG and literary fiction game players, than among professional writers.
-It might stem from both mine and Tomasino's experience in those areas - and treating the Prompts more like "building blocks" for a narrative, than a part of a regular writing process.
+What I personally find quite interesting, is that the format of our podcast - proposing a Writing Prompt, a setting, a loosely-characterized community - seems to be more popular among RPG and LitRPG players than among professional writers.
+It might stem from both mine and Tomasino's experience in those areas - and treating the Prompts more like "building blocks" for a narrative, rather than a part of a regular writing process.
 This approach allows us to be more conscious and intentional when invoking - or avoiding - specific tropes, which sometimes might be more "tangible" to an RPG storyteller.

 ## Reception and what's next